The Architecture of Nepal: Stunning Marvels Styles

 The Backstory:

-In the Kathmandu Valley, another Durbar Square of great prominence is the Patan Durbar Square, which is renowned as one of Nepal’s most popular tourist attractions.
-While the exact origins of this square remain unknown, it is widely believed that the Malla rulers were responsible for significant transformations.
+In the Kathmandu Valley, another Durbar Square of great prominence is the Patan Durbar Square.
+It is renowned as one of Nepal’s most popular tourist attractions.
+The exact origins of this square remain unknown.
+However, it is widely believed that the Malla rulers were responsible for significant transformations.

 Architecture: